odkr/cgi-runas/README.md

 # cgi-runas

-A wrapper around PHP that runs PHP scripts under the UID and GID of their owner.
+A wrapper around CGI handlers that runs scripts under the UID and GID of their owner.

 ## Requirements